ClassyCafe/SwipSwapMe/README.md

 # SwipSwapMe Plugin

-This little plugin can be used to swap the TV and DRC screen.
+This little plugin can be used to swap the TV and GamePad screen.

 ## Installation
 (`[ENVIRONMENT]` is a placeholder for the actual environment name.)